-Russia also treats contractors differently than full-time employees, so misclassifying a contractor could lead to fines.
 Deel lets you hire employees in Russia quickly, easily, and compliantly.
 We even automate tax document collection, payroll, benefits, and more.
 For your existing direct employees, we can manage your entire payroll operation from end-to-end.

 All the necessary benefits for Russia

 Deel allows you to provide localized benefits for employees in Russia within minutes.
 All in one manageable online dashboard.

 - Work Accident Insurance

 - Medical and Life insurance - Elbrus Insurance Brokers (optional)

 Navigate the tabs below to learn everything you need to know about hiring an employee in Russia